YegrinaHauteGroup/HORUS-Z-1-/DOCKER.md

-# Self-Hosting OSIRIS with Docker
+# Self-Hosting HORUS with Docker

 OSIRIS ships as a self-contained Next.js standalone build.
 This guide covers running it with Docker / Docker Compose, deploying it as a [CasaOS](https://casaos.io)